w3c/webdriver-bidi/explainer.md

     - Simple for browser vendors to implement and maintain.
     - Possible for clients to enhance their WebDriver automation with browser-specific devtools protocol features.

 This document doesn't attempt to dive into the any of the new feature scenarios identified above, but rather tries to provide a solid foundation and the necessary primitives to build these features on.
-See [the roadmap](roadmap.md) for the real-world user scenarios we aim to enable.
+See [the roadmap](roadmap.md) for some example real-world user scenarios we aim to enable.

 The document does walk through an example of an existing WebDriver feature (unhandled prompts) being updated for a bidirectional world.